 Come on and wine about it

-After a long walk I think everybody deserves a break, huh?
+After a long walk, I think everybody deserves a break, huh?
 And every break demands a drink – at least to me, ok?
 Judge me all you want.
 Lol.
-Did you know that Malaga is famous for its special wine?
+Did you know that Malaga is famous for its exceptional wine?
 Well, it is.
-For this I think there is no better place than Antigua Casa de Guardia.
+For this, I think there is no better place than Antigua Casa de Guardia.

 Antigua Casa de Guardia is the oldest wine bar in Malaga.
-It is full of charm and a must go place for at least 1 glass of wine.
+It is full of charm, and a must-go place for at least one glass of wine.
 This bar is like an institution in Malaga.

 Antigua Casa de Guardia